rcremese/napari-potential-field-navigation/README.md

 We recommend you use the two file selection widgets at the top of the right-side panel.

-The image file can alternatively be loaded using the native controls in napari, such as the menu (“File” > “Open file(s)...”) and the viewer (drag-n-drop or copy-paste from a file browser, or Ctrl+O).
+The image file can alternatively be loaded using the native controls in [napari], such as the menu (“File” > “Open file(s)...”) and the viewer (drag-n-drop or copy-paste from a file browser, or Ctrl+O).
 In this particular case, you will be prompted for the IO plugin to use to load the file.
 Select “napari-itk-io” and optionally make it the default plugin.

 Label files can only be loaded using the “Label path” widget.

 Once both an image file and a label file are loaded, the image is automatically cropped.

+> **_NOTE:_** If files have already been loaded, close and restart the app prior to loading new files.

 ### Trajectory endpoint selection